SamanBarahoie/IngressFlask/README.md

 # Flask on Kubernetes with Ingress (Minikube)

-This project deploys a simple Flask application on Kubernetes using Minikube and NGINX Ingress Controller.
-It demonstrates how to expose a Python web app through an Ingress route.
+A simple Flask application deployed on Kubernetes with Minikube and exposed through NGINX Ingress Controller.
+This project demonstrates creating a web service and routing traffic via an Ingress resource.
 ---

 ## 🚀 Stack